 - EXAMPLE: Our son might initiate an interaction with me by telling me, “Train was on the track”.
 I could respond verbally, but to get a more robust engagement and interaction I could open my eyes wider and nod, say “Oh!” with enthusiasm then eagerly ask, “and…?” or I could look puzzled and gesture with shrugged shoulders and hands out as if to say “I don’t know” or “Where?” while asking “Going fast or slow?” (minimal language).
 Both of these tell the child I am waiting for a response.

 - With children who have sensory challenges, we can often strengthen the engagement by activating more of their sensory systems.
-This means getting the child to move around more, using more of his/her body and for you to use your body as well in play.
-The more his whole body is engaged, the stronger the engagement (FEDC 2) and the more ready (s)he is for interaction/back-and-forth communication (FEDC 3).
+This means getting the child to move around more, using more of their body and for you to use your body as well in play.
+The more their whole body is engaged, the stronger the engagement (FEDC 2) and the more ready they are for interaction/back-and-forth communication (FEDC 3).

-- We really want to be following the child’s lead doing something that interests the child and gets his/her ‘gleam in the eye’, that is, we see his/her face light up with pleasure; ideally you are the object of interest so you do what you have to do to be funny, or whatever your child enjoys.
+- We really want to be following the child’s lead doing something that interests the child and gets their ‘gleam in the eye’, that is, we see their face light up with pleasure; ideally you are the object of interest so you do what you have to do to be funny, or whatever your child enjoys.

-- EXAMPLE: “Peek-a-boo” is usually a hit with most children.
+- EXAMPLE: ‘Peek-a-boo’ is usually a hit with most children.
 You can cater it to your child’s particular style.
-You might hide under a sheet as you crawl towards him/her teasing “I’m…coming…to…you…” in a playful voice and then playfully pop out of the sheet with a big smile.
-Next, the child might try to cover you up again, or even take a turn him/herself, then you have some circles of communication starting.
+You might hide under a sheet as you crawl towards them teasing “I’m…coming…to…you…” in a playful voice and then playfully pop out of the sheet with a big smile.
+Next, the child might try to cover you up again, or even take a turn themself, then you have some circles of communication starting.